Boyhood

 addresses his Confessions to

-dismiss this extended prayer as devotional reading.
-I think it
+extended prayer of his as devotional reading, but I think it

-anything we address to mankind has to be judged in the light of our
+Anything we address to mankind will be judged in the light of our

-motive for saying it--but what could be the point in our lying to the
+motive for saying it, but what could be the point of lying to the

 good